Street Profits: WWE Tag Team Champions (2024–2025)

 Streets Profits after they won the WWE Tag Team Championships in Barcelona, Spain.

 On the November 15 episode of SmackDown, Street Profits challenged Motor City Machine Guns (Alex Shelley and Chris Sabin) for the WWE Tag Team Championship, but the match ended in a no contest after #DIY's Tommaso Ciampa attacked both teams, after the match, Angelo Dawkins attacked Alex Shelly leaving alongside Montez Ford, both of them teasing a heel turn in the process.
-Over the next few weeks, Motor City Machine Guns entered into a feud with #DIY (Ciampa and Johnny Gargano), and at the Royal Rumble in February, the Street Profits (without B-Fab) cost Motor City Machine Guns their opportunity at regaining the titles by attacking them and allowing #DIY to retain the titles, turning heel in the process.
+Over the next few weeks, Motor City Machine Guns entered into a feud with #DIY (Ciampa and Johnny Gargano), and at the Royal Rumble in February, the Street Profits (without B-Fab) cost Motor City Machine Guns their opportunity at regaining th titles by attacking them and allowing #DIY to retain the titles, turning heel in the process.
 They also attacked DIY during their celebration after the match.
 On the February 7, 2025 episode of SmackDown, during an interview, The Street Profits made a statement explaining their actions at the Royal Rumble and putting the entire SmackDown Tag Team division on notice saying that they are after gold.
 On the February 21, 2025 episode of SmackDown!
 The Street Profits interfered with a WWE Tag Team Title match between #DIY and Pretty Deadly having it end in a no contest, The Motor City Machine Guns also came down to prevent the attack but to no avail as they were also dominated by The Street Profits.

 On the March 14 episode of SmackDown, they defeated #DIY to win the WWE Tag Team Championship for the second time.
 On the April 25 episode of SmackDown, they successfully defended the titles against #DIY and Motor City Machine Guns in a tables, ladders, and chairs match.

 On the July 11, 2025 episode of SmackDown!
 The Street Profits lost the Tag Team titles to The Wyatt Sick6 (Dexter Lumis and Joe Gacy) ending their reign at 119 days.
+The Profits would receive several rematches with the Wyatt cohort, losing to them on August 31, 2025 at the Clash in Paris PLE and again on October 10 on SmackDown.

+World Tag Team Champions (2026–present)

+On the April 20, 2026 episode of Raw, the Street Profits returned from a hiatus to attack The Vision and back up Seth Rollins who was being beat down by Bron Breakker.
+At Saturday Night's Main Event XLIV on May 23, The Street Profits failed to win the World Tag Team Titles from Austin Theory and Logan Paul after interference from Breakker and Paul Heyman.
+On the June 22 episode of Raw, The Street Profits defeated Breakker and Theory to win the World Tag Team Championships after interference from Joe Hendry and Rollins.
+On the July 6 episode of Raw, The Street Profits lost the titles back to The Vision after interference from Maxxine Dupri who joined the stable ending their second reign at 14 days.